 Just a short 20min drive from Lakes Entrance is the gorgeous village hamlet of Metung.
 You’ll fall in love with the village as you drive in through Chinaman’s Creek with the bush surrounds and little piers with various yachts and boats for hire.
 Traditionally a fishing village, inland on the Gippsland Lakes this gorgeous little village is the perfect place to relax and unwind.
 Currently under construction is the Metung Hot Springs with stage 1 opening in December 2020.
 You’ll never see sunrises more glorious, make sure you visit the waterfront Metung Hotel at dusk for dinner and a sunset show like no other.

 Many visitors to Australia and to be honest even Aussie’s themselves love Koalas.
 Seeing them brings a joy that so many want to experience and at Raymond Island, you will find so much joy looking for these amazing little creatures.

 Located approximately 3 hours and 50 minutes from Melbourne this is one of the best places to see Koalas in the wild and it’s totally free.
-To get to Raymond Island is a journey in itself.
-Driving you arrive at a town called Paynesville, located on the Gippsland Lakes it is picturesque and a great place for a stop, some fresh fish and chips before catching the ferry to Raymond Island.
+Getting to Raymond Island is a journey in itself.
+Driving you to arrive at a town called Paynesville, located on the Gippsland Lakes it is picturesque and a great place for a stop, some fresh fish and chips before catching the ferry to Raymond Island.

-The ferry takes a whopping 5 minutes to cross the small stretch of water and its free if you are on foot or have a bike.
+The ferry takes a whopping 5 minutes to cross the small stretch of water and it’s free if you are on foot or have a bike.
 Cars are $13 if you need to take one which is a great idea to see more of the island.